StuartGJohnson/simulink_rpi_robot_projects/docs/index.md

   - NOT sensor fusion.
 A model to generate synthetic IMU data and collect it as a precursor to IMU sensor fusion.
   - [Open](./sensor_fusion/webview.html)
 - sensor_fusion_1
-  - Not sensor fusion A model to collect IMU data on the raspberry pi robot.
+  - Not sensor fusion.
+A model to collect IMU data on the raspberry pi robot.
   - [Open](./sensor_fusion_1/webview.html)
 - sensor_fusion_2
   - Actual IMU gyro + mag sensor fusion for heading.